-LFSRs are arguably the most simple primitive for generating long non-repetitive sequences of random-looking, uniformly distributed bits from an initial seed.
-However, as mentioned above, LFSRs cannot provide black-box security, and their linear output can be distinguished from true randomness using statistical test suites such as the one proposed by the National Institute of Standards and Technology (NIST) [BRS+10].
-This raises doubts regarding their suitability to fill the two main requirements for (pseudo-)random numbers in masking contexts, namely 1) uniformity and 2) unpredictability [GSF13].
-Without uniformity, most masking schemes cannot keep their security promises.
-Even a small bias in the sampling of random masks can lead to a reduction of the protection order, despite noise and independence assumptions being fulfilled.
-Low Entropy Masking Schemes (LEMS) initially attempted to relax such requirements on the quality of random numbers in order to reduce costs while still maintaining the security order.
-However, these schemes had to make additional assumptions which have been demonstrated to not always hold in practice [GSP13, YE13].
-The need for unpredictability of random numbers is even more obvious in masking contexts.
+LFSRs are arguably the most simple primitive for generating long non-repetitive sequences of random-looking, uniformly distributed bits from an initial seed.1 However, as mentioned above, LFSRs cannot provide black-box security, and their linear output can be distinguished from true randomness using statistical test suites such as the one proposed by the National Institute of Standards and Technology (NIST) [BRS+10].
+This raises doubts regarding their suitability to fill the two main requirements for (pseudo-)random numbers in masking contexts, namely uniformity and unpredictability [GSF13].
+Without uniformity, masking schemes cannot keep their security promises.
+The example in Figure 1 illustrates that even a small bias in the sampling of random masks can lead to a reduction of the protection order, even if noise and independence assumptions are fulfilled.
+Despite the fact that x_m and m leak independently and in the presence of noise, the two rightmost figures show distributions that can be confidently distinguished by their means using statistical hypothesis tests corresponding to first-order leakage, i.e., the null hypothesis is rejected.
+This is caused by a biased distribution of m, with a reduced Shannon entropy H (recall that the entropy is maximized for a uniform distribution).
+The reason why the unpredictability of random numbers is important in masking contexts is even more obvious.
 If an adversary can predict the random bits and has knowledge of the data being processed (known-plaintext scenario), she can compute all intermediate values that are actually processed inside the cryptographic implementation and perform attacks in the same trivial way as on unprotected circuits.
-Since all future outputs (at least until the next re-seeding) can be calculated once the internal state of a deterministic PRNG is discovered, state recovery attacks are commonly the most relevant threat to the unpredictability requirement.
+Since all future outputs (at least until the next re-seeding) can be calculated once the internal state of a deterministic PRNG is discovered, state recovery attacks are the most relevant threat to the unpredictability requirement.
 With respect to LFSRs, once an adversary has obtained a sufficient number of consecutive output bits, state recovery is trivial.
 More precisely, if the feedback polynomial is known - with m being the LFSR's degree - an attacker only needs to observe m consecutive output bits to know its internal state and predict all further outputs.
 When the feedback polynomial is unknown, the attacker typically requires 2m consecutive output bits [PP10].
-However, as mentioned before, the attacker model in the context of masking does not allow direct access to the generated random bits, making the application of such attacks difficult for sufficiently noisy leakages.
+However, as mentioned before, the attacker model in the context of masking does not allow direct access to the generated random bits, making the application of such attacks difficult for noisy leakages.
+Uniformity and unpredictability also implicitly require that the adversary can neither bias nor control the generation of randomness.